SvOlli/sorbus/doc/monitors.md

 On Meta-Mode
 ============

-Pressing Ctrl+] will get you in a "Meta-Mode" where the CPU stops.
+Pressing Ctrl+] will get you in a "meta-mode" where the CPU stops.
 Then a debug menu is shown which provides some developer information.
 A few entries there also relate to "monitor commands".